Georgia HVAC license and insurance requirements

 • How much you’ll need to pay for the exam

 Follow these instructions to select your exam day, time and location and submit your exam scheduling form.
-Fees vary based on the type of license you’re pursuing.
+The exam fees vary based on the type of license you’re pursuing.

 Step 3: Pass the exam